 - Bring to a boil and let simmer for about 10 minutes.
-Drain and transfer to a bowl to cool.
+Drain and rinse under cold water.
+This step will keep the aloe vera from being slimy.
+Drain again and transfer to a bowl to cool.

-- Use as a topping for iced teas, lattes, fruit juices, or even smoothies!
-Aloe very jelly will keep for up to 3 days in the refrigerator.
+- Use it as a topping for iced teas, lattes, fruit juices, or even smoothies!
+Aloe vera jelly will keep for up to 3 days in the refrigerator.